-(a) Every home delivery shall have a manifest produced by the originating Marijuana Establishment.
-A Marijuana Retailer shall provide the manifest to the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement.
-A Delivery Operator shall produce its manifests.
-A manifest shall be completed in duplicate, with the original manifest remaining at the premises of the originating Marijuana Establishment, whether it is a Marijuana Retailer or a Delivery Operator, and a copy to be kept with the Delivery Licensee agent or a Marijuana Establishment with a Delivery Endorsement agent during the delivery.
 The manifest shall be signed by the Consumer, and as applicable Patient or Caregiver receiving the Marijuana or Marijuana Products and the Marijuana Establishment Agent acting on behalf of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement.
 A signed manifest shall serve as the written record of the completion of the delivery.
-A manifest does not need to include Marijuana Accessories or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery.
-A manifest does not need to include Marijuana Accessories or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment with a Delivery Licensee or Marijuana Establishment Branded Goods, however, the Delivery Licensee or Marijuana Establishment with a Delivery Items. (b) The manifest shall, at a minimum, include:
+A manifest does not need to include Marijuana Accessories or Marijuana Establishment Branded Goods, however, the Delivery Licensee or Marijuana Establishment with a Delivery Endorsement shall maintain a record of the sale of all Delivery Items.

-1. The originating Marijuana Retailer's or Delivery Operator's name, address, and License number;

-2. The name and License number of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement performing the home delivery;

-3. The names and Marijuana Establishment Agent numbers of the Marijuana Establishment Agents performing the delivery;

-4. The Consumer's, Patient's or Caregiver's name and address;

-5. A description of the Marijuana or Marijuana Products being transported, including the weight and form or type of product;

-6. Signature lines for the agents who transported the Marijuana or Marijuana Products;7.
-A signature line for Consumer, Patient or Caregiver who receives the Marijuana or Marijuana Products; and

-8. The Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement vehicle make, model, and license plate number.

-(c) The manifest shall be maintained within the vehicle during the entire transportation process, until all the deliveries are completed.

-(d) A Marijuana Establishment shall retain all transportation manifests for no less than one year and make them available to the Commission on request.
+- (b) The manifest shall, at a minimum, include: - 1.
+The originating Marijuana Retailer's or Delivery Operator's name, address, and License number; - 2.
+The name and License number of the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement performing the home delivery; - 3.
+The names and Marijuana Establishment Agent numbers of the Marijuana Establishment Agents performing the delivery; - 4.
+The Consumer's, Patient's or Caregiver's name and address; - 5.
+A description of the Marijuana or Marijuana Products being transported, including the weight or count, and form or type of product; - 6.
+Signature lines for the agents who transported the Marijuana or Marijuana Products; - 7.
+A signature line for Consumer, Patient or Caregiver who receives the Marijuana or Marijuana Products; and - 8.
+The Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement vehicle make, model, and license plate number. - (c) The manifest shall be maintained within the vehicle during the entire transportation process, until all the deliveries are completed. - (d) A Marijuana Establishment shall retain all transportation manifests for no less than one year and make them available to the Commission on request.